 The second defense states that if the actor is married to the child then no offense has occurred under Section 21.11.

-While those are the enumerated defenses, there are a number of other defenses that may apply to these cases and an experienced criminal defense attorney will be able to discuss these with you.
+While those are the enumerated defenses, there are a number of other defenses that may apply to these cases.
+An experienced criminal defense attorney will be able to discuss possible defenses with you if you are facing a charge of indecency with a child in Fort Worth .

 Although our recent results page has examples of phenomenal outcomes we have achieved for our clients, the data compiled by the Texas Tribune shows how harshly these offenses are punished.